muhammads97/muhammads97.github.io/_pages/about.md

 [[Curriculum Vitae](../files/Muhammad_Salah.pdf)]

 **Research**\
-My research interests include utilizing deep learning for earth observation, artificial intelligence applications, image processing, satellite data, water quality monitoring, and sequential data modeling.
+My research interests include using deep learning for earth observation, artificial intelligence applications, image processing, satellite data, water quality monitoring, and sequential data modeling.
 My bachelor's graduation research focused on modeling sentiment in music and generating music given a desired emotion.
-Currently, my research for my Master's Degree focuses on water quality monitoring using satellite data by utilizing deep learning for modeling remote sensing data and ocean color.
+Currently, my research for my Master's Degree focuses on water quality monitoring using satellite data by using deep learning for modeling remote sensing data and ocean color.
 One of my contributions to the remote sensing field is modeling remote sensing reflectance as a sequence of co-related values using bidirectional LSTM networks instead of assuming independent reflectance values.\
-\
-I'm interested in working with geostationary satellites with high temporal resolution in the future.
+I'm interested in working in modeling spatio-temporal data.

 **Studies**\